-Semester 1: Introduction - The Role of Law in Environmental Policies (15 credits) and Law on Management of Natural Resources and Protection of Biodiversity (15 credits).
-Studies at Uppsala University, Sweden.
+Semester 1: Studies at Uppsala University, Sweden.
+Introduction - The Role of Law in Environmental Policies (15 credits) Law on Management of Natural Resources and Protection of Biodiversity (15 credits)

-Semester 2: Climate Change Law and Policy (5 credits), WTO: Environment, Clean Energy and Natural Resources, Trade and Resources (5 credits), International Environmental Law II (5 credits), International Law and Forests (5 crdits), Environmental and Social Impact Assessment (5 credits) and International Water Law (5 credits).
-Studies at University of Eastern Finland, Joensuu.
+Semester 2: Studies at University of Eastern Finland, Joensuu.
+Climate Change Law and Policy, 5 credits WTO: Environment, Clean Energy and Natural Resources, Trade and Resources, 5 credits International Environmental Law II, 5 credits International Law and Forests, 5 credits Environmental and Social Impact Assessment, 5 credits International Water Law, 5 credits

 Semester 3: Studies at UiT The Arctic University of Norway, Tromsø.
 Energy and Climate Change Law, 15 credits Protection of the Marine Environment with Focus on Marine Living Resources Law, 15 credits